This page was last updated on June 17, 2020.

 Intermediary organizations play a facilitating role by convening project stakeholders together.
 Intermediary organizations include Data Pop Alliance, DIAL, Flowminder, GSMA, and UNICEF.
 Contact DIAL (see contact information below) and we can help put you in touch.

 Technical organizations help identify, analyze, and process data to generate analytics and insights.
-Technical partners include Cooper Smith, Dalberg Data Insights, Data Pop Alliance, Flowminder, and the University of Tokyo.
+Technical partners include Cooper/Smith, Dalberg Data Insights, Data Pop Alliance, Flowminder, and the University of Tokyo.
 Technical capacity may also exist within an MNO or aggregator, or the telecom regulator itself.

 Implementing organizations helping to plan and manage the project and carry out the day-to-day program activities on the ground in-country.
-These tend to be NGOs and include Cooper Smith, PATH, UNICEF, and Village Reach.
+These tend to be NGOs and include Cooper/Smith, PATH, UNICEF, and Village Reach.

 (2) Is there mobile and health data available?

 - Can you legally use MNO data?
 Assess the privacy and technology deployment protocols and laws and reach out to key government points of contact in order to understand which laws cover the use of mobile data.
 Identify which regulations set limits and provide guidance on the use of MNO data.
 Plan out what steps are required to get approval from the health ministry or telecommunication regulator to get access to MNO and health data to carry out this work.
+Reach out and begin to liaise with the legal team in the MNO, to start consultations on requirements and constraints for using MNO data.

 - Do you have sufficient mobile connectivity?
 Assess the mobile connectivity in critical regions of the country and identify which and how many mobile operators would have to participate to sufficiently cover the target population.
 Information on the mobile penetration rate is often readily accessible from the telecom regulator.